zoroasterx/overthewire-bandit-solutions/level11/solutions.md

 **Recognize Base64**:

 Character set -> Only contains `A-Z`, `a-z`, `0-9`, `+`, `/`, `=`.

 Padding -> Typically ends with `=` or `==`

-Lenght -> Always multiple of 4 characters
+Lenght -> Always multiple of 4 characters.

 No special characters -> `!`, `@`, `#` etc...

 ## Base64 command